-'Difficulties on the road to AI': man pours water on Baidu chief at conference
+'Difficulties on the road to AI': Man pours water on Baidu chief at conference

-A man poured a bottle of water over Baidu Inc Chief Executive Robin Li on Wednesday at the opening of an annual conference for the Chinese search giant.

-SHANGHAI/BEIJING: A man poured a bottle of water over Baidu Inc Chief Executive Robin Li on Wednesday at the opening of an annual conference for the Chinese search giant.
+BEIJING: A man poured a bottle of water over Baidu chief executive Robin Li on Wednesday (Jul 3) at the opening of an annual conference for the Chinese search giant.

 Li was speaking of applications for artificial intelligence (AI) in a speech when the young man approached him, spilled the liquid over Li's head, and walked away.